Human Development Index (HDI)

 OVERALL PERFORMANCE

-- India is currently ranked in the 134th position on the table amongst 193 countries in HDI 2021, a decline of 2 places over 9 years.
+- India is currently ranked in the 130th position on the table amongst 193 countries in HDI 2025 (assessment year 2023), an improvement of 5 places over 10 years.

 INDEX COMPONENTS